 I have a little more detail on how to integrate devices into your own Zigbee network in the article Zigbee – register devices or sensors and actuators with zigbee2mqtt described.
 The following two steps summarize this briefly.

-- Press 4 times in a row
+- Press 4 times in succession

 The LED in the button should then flash and the button should connect to your Zigbee network shortly afterwards.